-“When will Disney Cruise Line set sail again?” and “what’s the likelihood my DCL vacation will be cancelled?” have become common questions.
-This covers the CDC’s latest crew & passenger vaccination option for speeding up their restart in U.S. waters, and when DCL will resume sailings.
-It also includes an update on the latest cancellations for Summer and Fall 2021 itineraries.
-(Updated May 1, 2021.)
+“When will Disney Cruise Line return?” and “will my DCL vacation be cancelled?” are common questions.
+This covers the lawsuit between Florida and the CDC, vaccination & test options, DCL’s cancelled simulation sailing, and when cruising will resume.
+It also includes an update on the latest cancellations for Summer & Fall 2021 itineraries.
+(Updated June 29, 2021.)

 We’ll break the post down into two parts.
 The first is a timeline of events that collectively establish what’s necessary for Disney Cruise Line to resume sailings and the earliest possible date that can occur.
 Nothing speculative about this–it’s all public info released by the CDC, CLIA, and Disney Cruise Line.

 The second part will digest all of that and offer predictions as to what it means for the future of Disney Cruise Line sailings in 2021.
-Obviously, we don’t have a crystal ball, and this is a constantly changing and evolving situation.
-New information and data emerges and case numbers change on a daily basis.
-All of that–and more–impacts when Disney Cruise Line will restart sailings.
-However, our hope here is to offer an informed analysis of when cruising might actually be possible again…
+Obviously, we don’t have a crystal ball, and this is an evolving situation.
+It’s less unpredictable than it was months ago, but litigation between Florida and the CDC still throws a monkey wrench into when and how Disney Cruise Line will be able to restart sailings.
+Accordingly, our goal is to offer an informed analysis of when cruising might be possible again…

 As noted above, we’ll begin with a timeline of events leading up to the latest updates from the United States federal government and the cruise industry.
 Late last year, the CDC issued a Framework for Conditional Sailing Order that would allow a phased approach to resuming cruise ship passenger operations in U.S. waters, charting a course for Disney Cruise Line and other companies to begin sailing again.